KTH/devops-course/contributions/open-source/abyel/README.md

 ## Description

-[Mergify](https://github.com/Mergifyio/mergify-engine) is an automation tool that automates pull requests actions e.g. merging.
-The repository would benefit DevOps as it can be used to automate manual work that is often required when handling each pull request.
-A common example is merging a PR if enough reviewers have approved it and the PR passes all CI checks.
-The project has an active community with 272 stars and over 4000 commits.
+[DevOps-Exercises](https://github.com/bregman-arie/devops-exercises) is a github repository that contains questions and exercises on technical topics, from Software deveopment to DevOps.
+Contributing to this repository would benefit DevOps as it can help beginners who are starting to learn devops and experienced users who want to expand their knowledge.
+The project has an active community with 24.1k stars and over 500 commits.

-The authors have expressed their wish for an action that reverts commits in pull requests, i will contribute to this by adding a file which handles the _revert_ action in their directory of actions.
-This will contribute to a growing number of actions the tool can perform and hopefully a way for deveopers to automate reverts to e.g previous stable commits.
+The authors have expressed their wish for answers to questions related to Grafana, a observability and visualization tool.
+I wish to contribute by reading related documentation and finding answers to the questions, as well as formulating relevant questions.

+Issue can be found here: [Add questions on Grafana #4](https://github.com/bregman-arie/devops-exercises/issues/4)